logo

 The Chip stocks and shares ISA is available for both those with a free Chip membership account, and the paid-for ChipX account.
 If you're on the free account, you can access the ISA by paying a 0.25% platform fee.
 This is scrapped if you pay for monthly membership with ChipX.

 For Chip's ISA, you'll have the option of choosing one of fifteen different investment funds, designed to help you build a well-diversified portfolio without hours of research being required.
 It's not a huge range of funds, but they're well-chosen to give customers access to many different regions, markets, and trends.
-The ready-made portfolios are fully diversified and risk-rated, helping you to choose the investment that best matches your feelings about risk and your investment goals.
+The A ready-made portfolio is a pre-made collection of investments that have been put together by investment experts.
+They are designed to be a simple option for those who don’t want to choose individual stocks or funds for themselves.ready-made portfoliosinfo are fully diversified and risk-rated, helping you to choose the investment that best matches your feelings about risk and your investment goals.

-This Chip stocks and shares ISA is what's known as a flexible ISA.
+This Chip stocks and shares ISA is what's known as a If an ISA is flexible, you’re able to withdraw money and pay it back in, without it counting twice within your annual ISA allowance.
+It must be repaid within the same tax year it's withdrawn to be eligible, however.flexible ISAinfo.
 That's a bonus if you want the freedom to possibly withdraw funds from your ISA should you need the money, and then replace it later within the same tax year without it counting against your £20,000 ISA allowance.

-Chip’s Instant Access Savings Account is a tracker account.
-As a tracker account, the gross interest rate is variable and tracks at 0.51% below the current Bank of England base rate.
-Currently, it is offering 5.01% AER although this rate is only available to new customers and drops down to 4.84% after 12 months.
+Chip’s Easy Access Savings Account is a tracker account.
+As a tracker account, the gross interest rate is variable and tracks the Bank of England base rate.
+Currently, it is offering a healthy 5.00% AER – one of the highest available rates for an easy access account.

-For this level of flexibility, 5.01% AER is excellent, as you can see from this table:
+For this level of flexibility, 5.00% AER is excellent.

 Cash ISA

-Chip's cash ISA rewards savers with a very competitive 5.10% AER.
-However, it is also a tracker rate, meaning it tracks at 0.26% below the Bank of England base rate.
+Chip's cash ISA rewards savers with a very competitive 4.84% AER.
+However, it is also a tracker rate, meaning it tracks just below the Bank of England base rate.
 While this means that if the rate moves up, Chip account holders stand to gain, it also means the rate could go down at any time.
 If you're comfortable with the level of uncertainty this brings, it's a great rate for a flexible cash ISA.

 Auto-save